laluka-osk/skillarch/readme.md

 ### MISC Gotchas

 - If `make install` or `ska-update-simple` loop on a y/n question, fix your pacman config first! 😉
+- The main config is azerty (shhh I know), here is a refetrence to [tweak your config back to qwerty](https://github.com/CachyOS/cachyos-i3wm-settings/blob/develop/etc/skel/.config/i3/config)
 - Kitty visual/rectangle select is done with `ctrl+alt+click/drag`, you're welcome!
 - The docker `latest` is actually the `lite` image with everything CLI related
 - The docker `full` image contains GUI stuff and wordlists